top of page

 Acadian Culture

-At Mi-Carême, if you are a runner, you'll be looking for the perfect disguise: not necessarily a beautiful or a scary costume!
-What you want is for no one to recognize you, so that you can challenge them to a friendly guessing game.
+If you're a "runner" during Mi-Carême, you're looking for the perfect disguise: not necessarily one of beauty or fear.
+The goal is that no one recognize you, then you can challenge them to a friendly guessing game.

 Bonus: pick up some Acadian French while you're watching!